Adjoint functor theorems for lax-idempotent pseudomonads: Pseudodistributive laws, admissibility, and adjoint functor theorems

 \subsection{Adjointness and presentability}

-We conclude with an application of \cref{admissibility-for-composite} to the theory of locally presentable categories.
+We conclude with an application of \cref{admissibility-for-composite} to the theory of locally presentable categories, complementing that of \cref{RAFT-for-LP-categories}.
 This does not require the full strength of \cref{DAFT}, but is nonetheless another useful consequence of the interaction between pseudodistributive laws and admissibility in relation to adjointness.

-For the remainder, we shall take $R$ and $I$ to be lax-idempotent pseudomonads for which $R$ distributes over $I$ (local full faithfulness of $I$ is not required), and denote by $\iota \colon 1 \tto I$ the the unit of $I$.
+For the remainder, we shall take $R$ and $I$ to be lax-idempotent pseudomonads for which $R$ distributes over $I$ (local full faithfulness of $I$ is not required), and denote by $\iota \colon 1 \tto I$ the unit of $I$.
 We recall from \cite[\S5]{marmolejo2012kan} that $I$-cocompleteness of an object $a$ may be characterised in terms of the existence of left extensions along the unit $\iota_a \colon a \to I a$.